 And bringing all this to life for your students will help them to recall the important information when writing coursework or taking exams.

-And, like every school trip, a history school trip is not only an academic excursion for your students.
+And, like every school trip, it's not only an academic excursion for your students.
 It gives them the opportunity to develop their independence and their self-confidence.
 And by taking your students out of the classroom, it gives them the opportunity to develop their relationships with each other and with you as their teachers.
 Indeed, it’s been shown that school trips can help improve engagement back in the classroom.